 Maximum sentence: fine not exceeding level 5.

-- Carrying alcohol in vehicles on route to designated sporting events - ss.1 and 1A
+- carrying alcohol in vehicles on route to designated sporting events (subsection 1 and 1A)

 Maximum sentence: fines; see section 8 of the 1985 Act for details.

 In some instances, footballing tragedies such as Hillsborough or the Munich air disaster (and sometimes tragedies not related to football) may be referenced in a football context, directly or indirectly, in such a way as to amount to abusive or insulting words or behaviour.

 Such conduct may amount to an offence under the Public Order Act 1986, notably under section 5 (harassment, alarm or distress) or section 4A (intentional harassment, alarm or distress).
 See the Public Order Offences guidance for details of these offences.

 Although a decision whether to charge and, if so, what to charge will depend on the facts of each case, prosecutors should bear in mind the following:

 - References may be verbal (for example, in chants), in writing (for example, on signs, flags or shirts) or by way of gestures.

 - Whether references to tragedies are abusive or insulting will depend on the words used and the circumstances in which they are used.
 References will often be widely understood and their meaning will not be in dispute, but if the meaning of the reference is disputed by the defence the prosecutor should liaise with a Football Lead for advice.

 - Where a reference is abusive or insulting, this can itself be evidence of an intent to cause harassment, alarm or distress, as required for section 4A offences.